redbeardster/tinypool/README.md

-An experimental pooling facility with true synchronous time-consumptive calls support :)
+An experimental pooling facility with true asynchronous time-consumptive calls support :)